rimolive/openshift-development-workshop/workshop/introduction.md

 * Do you think there are enough tools to help develop it?
 * What about processes?
 * What do you expect to see in this workshop?
+* What is your hardware configuration?
+(No, seriously.
+This is a very important question)

 After answering these questions, we can move forward to the next page.